OfqualGovUK/ofqual-standards-patterns/docs/principles/deploy-little-and-often.md

 ## Applications and Implications

-- This principle is reliant on good quality tests which validate the release before it gets to production.
-These tests reinforce the confidence in our builds so that we can deploy often.
+- Good quality tests which validate a release before it gets to production reinforce the confidence so that we can deploy often.
 Adding automated test coverage for example can greatly improve a team's likelihood of achieving this principle.
-- We have CI/CD pipelines that are quick and efficient, automating repetitive tasks so that we can deploy little and often
+- CI/CD pipelines that are quick and efficient, automating repetitive tasks so that we can deploy little and often
 - We must be aware of how frequent releases affect users, and consider whether it is applicable in each use case.
 For example, where a breaking change is introduced, or an in-progress operation would be affected
-- Deployment strategies should be considered where appropriate.
-For example, feature flags can be used to allow deployments to occur without releasing new functionality to all users at once.
-See [Selecting a deployment strategy](/patterns/selecting-a-deployment-strategy/) for more detail
+- Feature flags can be used to allow deployments to occur without releasing new functionality to all users at once.

 ---